HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 > **Key Information:** *PL-259 connectors are **commonly used at HF and VHF frequencies** but are **not ideal for true UHF work**.* {{< link id="T9B07" >}}

 Despite its name, the “UHF connector” is a bit of a misnomer.
 It’s widely used for **HF and VHF** radios, but it’s not the best choice for UHF.
-Think of it as that friend who got a nickname as a kid and never shook it off.
+The name originates from a time when the UHF spectrum was defined as a different (lower) range of frequencies but the connector name stuck.

 You’ll find these connectors on a lot of **mobile and base station gear**.
 They’re **rugged**, **easy to solder**, and can handle **high power levels**.